Cube-OS/cubeOS/docs/faq-troubleshooting.rst

 Updating my local Rust installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We keep the KubOS repo locked to specific Rust version.
+We keep the CubeOS repo locked to specific Rust version.
 When this version changes
 you will need to update your local Rust version.
 You can do so by looking at the Rust version
-that KubOS is locked to (`found here <https://github.com/kubos/kubos/blob/master/rust-toolchain>`__)
+that CubeOS is locked to (`found here <https://github.com/cubeos/cubeos/blob/master/rust-toolchain>`__)
 and using that version number in the following commands.

 Updating the native Rust toolchain::